The Yellow Ribbon Program (YRP)

 Once a student has been accepted to a degree program at Georgetown University on the Main Campus or School of Continuing Studies, students can take the steps below to participate in the YRP.

-Note: If you are eligible for the Post-9/11 GI Bill at the 100% rate and are not on Active Duty or a Spouse of an Active Duty Service Member using transferred benefits, then you are automatically eligible for the Yellow Ribbon Program and are not required to submit a separate application to the VA.
+Note: If you are eligible for the Post-9/11 GI Bill at the 100% rate and are not on Active Duty or a Spouse of an Active Duty Service Member using transferred benefits, then you are automatically eligible for the Yellow Ribbon Program and are not required to submit a separate application to the VA or Georgetown University.

 Step 2.
 Complete the Benefit Request Form each semester.
 This step is required for all undergraduate and graduate students on the Main Campus and School of Continuing Studies.